“Massive Change is not about the world of design; it's about the design of the world.”

 I’m not really sure how I would describe myself because I like to do so many things.

 Most would start by saying I have a Master’s degree in design; the thinking kind more than anything.
 An ever-growing student that used to study the inner workings of life, and nature, and science, and how we tell stories about them all.
-One that studies businesses, and learns new industries, works in the digital world but prefers the analog, and still insn’t quite sure how all of that adds up to some sort of a succint description of me.
+One that studies businesses, and learns new industries, works in the digital world but prefers the analog, and still isn’t quite sure how all of that adds up to some sort of succint description of me.

 Sometimes I'll say something about how I like to connect people and things and processes.
 In the past I've grown revenue, launched campaigns, led projects and ran meetings.
 I used to try and label it.
 The personal tags and identifiers ranged from digital marketing to analytics, research and thought leadership, to global product marketing, go-to-market strategy, and product development.
 But I'm not sure what that "is," and I'm not quite sure it describes me.

 Some days I feel like a scientist with a keen interest in understanding what makes good ideas tick.
 I like to dive into research and to read things I don’t understand.
-I like writing on white boards.
+I like circling things on white boards.
 I get excited by infusing my enthusiasm into others, and making progress systemic.
 Meticulous, day-dreamy, specific, and energetically attuned.

 I found out that all of this means I might be a designer, so I think I’d like to be that.